topspin/topspin-wordpress/readme.txt

 8. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 4.0.3 =
+* Added the ability to change the default grid thumb size (for narrow or wider templates)

+= 4.0.2 =
+* Added the ability to group panels
+* Added the ability to disable the WP admin bar shortcut
+* Fixed some PHP warnings

 = 4.0.1 =
 * Legacy store bug fixes